dotrann1412/Jodern/README.md

 <a name='jodern'></a>
 # **Jodern**
-This is our's project for the Mobile Development course at HCMUS.
+This is our project for the Mobile Development course at HCMUS.

 <a name='navigation'></a>
 ## **Navigation**